ryanshiroma/NAND-Only-Clock/README.md

 # Clock using only NAND Gates!
 I got inspiration for this project from [Ahmed Mohamed](https://en.wikipedia.org/wiki/Ahmed_Mohamed_clock_incident) and his "bomb" clock.

-the 7400 chip
+I plan to create a clock using only NAND gates(negated and gate), a type of logic gate.
+NAND gates(as well as NOR gates) are functionally complete which means any equation using any combination of logical operators can be re-expressed using only NAND operators.
+A clock display output can be broken down into truth tables which can then be expressed as a circuit using NAND gates.

+The original plan for this clock was to build a clock using an even more basic building block of circuitry, the transistor.
+But given the massive number of of NAND gates needed to accomplish this task, the actual assembly of the circuit would be incredibly time consuming. *a transistor clock would approach 1,000 transistors and 1,500 resistors.
+Plopping in and soldering 2,500 components into a circuit board does not sound fun* the 7400 chip
 <img src="http://dangerousprototypes.com/blog/wp-content/media/2011/08/7400.jpg">
 <img src="https://upload.wikimedia.org/wikipedia/commons/c/cc/Logic-gate-nand-us.png">